 "Very Happy with my kitchen, and the after sales service has been excellent, with any glitches sorted without any hassle.
 The rest of the house was well protected from any dirt and disruption too which I was grateful for"

 Although our kitchens are traditional in design that doesn’t stop us including modern features like a pull-out larder, magic corners and cushion-close drawers and doors even though we use traditional hinges.

 Our kitchen design and construction ethos is different to many other bespoke builders; our pieces are made as if they are pieces of furniture.
 An example would be the image above.
 The effect is that this unit including the fridge/ freezer housing, the slide-out larder and oven housing are made as one single piece.
 There are no joints in the woodwork where individual units would usually join.

 Ban dust!
 Who wants a dust trap?

-As everything we make is truly bespoke we can design and build the tall/wall units to go to the ceiling level avoiding that awful space which is only good for collecting dust.
+As everything we make is truly bespoke we can design and build the tall wall units to go to the ceiling level, avoiding that awful space which is only good for collecting dust.
 Not only that, but you get more storage for no additional cost.

 Design is not an accident

 When designing this part of the kitchen we balanced the design of the units giving open shelves and glass doors.
 The doors in the wall units line up with those in the base unit whilst the wall units end short of the ceiling to create a dresser feel.
-The worktop on the base was made from wood which complements the table, chairs and the dresser, making this area feel relaxed.
+The worktop on the base was made from wood that complements the table, chairs and the dresser, making this area feel relaxed.

 The mix of old and new